tinybirdco/copy-live-coding/README.md

 1. Using Snapshots. -> Covered in this repo and Live Coding Session.

-See [Deduplication Strategies in ClickHouse](https://www.tinybird.co/docs/guides/deduplication-strategies.html) for more details.
+See our guide about [deduplication Strategies in ClickHouse](https://www.tinybird.co/docs/guides/deduplication-strategies.html) for more details.

 ## Scheduled Data Copy API

 [Docs](https://www.tinybird.co/docs/api-reference/pipe-api.html#scheduled-data-copy-beta)

-We will showchase how to _create a copy pipe_ without scheduling:
+We will showcase how to _create a copy pipe_ without scheduling:

 ```bash
 curl -X POST \